Japanese Bobtail cat wall art

 The tricolor Mi-ke: sacred palette of the Japanese Bobtail

-From Ukiyo-e to contemporary wall creations
+From Ukiyo-e to Contemporary Mural Creations

 • Influence of Edo prints on current Bobtail representations